 $10,000 to replace our state-of-the-art navigation equipment - GPS/chart-plotters and radar - usually every 5 years

 $50,000 to replace our outboard engines - every 4 years at present usage

 $400,000+ to replace our SAR vessel - after about 20 years, with a refit after 10 years costing about $200,000

 An average search and rescue incident costs about $125/hr in fuel alone, not including equipment wear and tear, the vessel replacement costs nor the purchase and maintenance of of our state-of-the-art navigation, communications and crew support equipment.

 We graciously appreciate and accept all donations.

 GULF ISLANDS MARINE RESCUE SOCIETY - GIMRS

 GIMRS welcomes all kinds of donations and sponsors.
-Please contact GIMRS chairperson Brad Grindler (email@example.com) to discuss potential donations and sponsorship.
-We look forward to hearing from you.
+Please feel free to contact GIMRS President Brad Grindler at firstname.lastname@example.org to discuss possibilities.